 I think women should stand up and avoid being simply followers.
 Women are capable of influencing people around them and I believe women should collaborate with each other to help inspire and contribute to a diverse working environment.

-In my role, which I’ve been in for the last 3 years, each day is quite varied.
+In my role, which I’ve been in for the last four years, each day is quite varied.
 I typically work with cross-functional teams such as marketing, product, development, design and sales.
-I have worked in a variety of tech based companies which tend to be male dominated.
-Loqate’s culture encourages everyone to have a say - male or female.
+I have worked in a variety of tech-based companies which tend to be male-dominated.
+GBG's culture encourages everyone to have a say - male or female.

 Being a woman working in the tech industry is kind of liberating.
 Women still appear to be underrepresented in the tech space although I believe that this is slowly balancing out over time - I really do feel (as a woman) that it is important to find your voice and don’t be afraid to speak up.